ivanferre/dbot/DevelopmentNotes.md

     1. Clean $question from database

 1. $meeting schedules a meeting: store it in db, publish it in #agenda channel, set reminder 30 min. ahead.
-1. $translate:LL str translates the string to language LL by calling (deepl|google) API.

 1. Clarify Amazon login: .pem file, fingerprint, etc.